chrlutz/apt-repos/docs/Configuration.md

 ### Codename (optional)

 This optional key (on *repo_description*-level) allows to set a common codename for all suites defined in the above key *Suites*.
 It is only used if there is no suite specific *Codename* set.
 If there is no suite specific *Codename* and no common codename defined, the codename is automatically the (suite specific) *suitename*.
-This option makes only sense in combination with *Suites*.
+This option makes only sense in combination with *Suites*:

 The *Codename* describes the folder (of the apt repository) under `dists` in which we look for a particular suite's Release-File.